lukbrew25/easy-mongodb-auth-handler/README.md

     mail_body="Your verification code is: {verifcode}", # Optional: Custom email body for verification codes.
 The text "{verifcode}" is replaced with the verification code.
 Use HTML or plain text in the template.
-It is recommended to read the template from a file and pass it here. blocking=True/False,  # Optional: True to enable user blocking rate_limiting=0, # Optional: Set to 0 to disable rate limiting, or a positive integer to enable rate limiting with that cooldown period in seconds between user requests. penalty=0,  # Optional: Set to 0 to disable rate limiting penalty, or a positive integer to set the penalty in seconds for rate limiting.
-If rate limiting is enabled, this is the penalty in seconds added to the cooldown period for violating the cooldown. readable_errors=True/False,  # Optional: False to switch to numeric error codes translated in the README.md file attempts=6,  # Optional: Number of attempts for initial MongoDB connection (default is 6). delay=10,  # Optional: Delay in seconds between MongoDB initial connection attempts (default is 10 seconds). timeout=5000,  # Optional: Timeout in ms for MongoDB connection (default is 5000 ms). certs=certifi.where()  # Optional: Path to CA bundle for SSL verification (default is certifi's CA bundle) )
+It is recommended to read the template from a file and pass it here. blocking=True/False,  # Optional: True to enable user blocking rate_limiting=0, # Optional: Set to 0 to disable rate limiting, or a positive integer to enable rate limiting with that cooldown period in seconds between user requests. rate_limit_penalty=0,  # Optional: Set to 0 to disable rate limiting penalty, or a positive integer to set the penalty in seconds for rate limiting.
+If rate limiting is enabled, this is the penalty in seconds added to the cooldown period for violating the cooldown.
+Requires `rate_limiting` to be set to a positive integer. readable_errors=True/False,  # Optional: False to switch to numeric error codes translated in the README.md file code_length=6,  # Optional: Length of the numeric verification code (default is 6 characters). db_attempts=6,  # Optional: Number of attempts to initially connect to MongoDB (default is 6). db_delay=10,  # Optional: Delay in seconds between MongoDB initial connection attempts (default is 10 seconds). db_timeout=5000,  # Optional: Timeout in ms for MongoDB connection (default is 5000 ms). certs=certifi.where()  # Optional: Path to CA bundle for SSL verification (default is certifi's CA bundle) )